-We are a leading global technology-enabled liquidity provider that specializes in Exchange Traded Products (ETPs).
-With 306 employees as of 30 June 2016, we ensure that our trading desks in Europe, the Americas and Asia provide liquidity across all major exchanges globally, 24 hours a day.
+We are a leading global technology-enabled liquidity provider, specialized in Exchange Traded Products (ETPs).
+Our trading desks in Europe, the Americas and Asia provide liquidity across all major exchanges, globally, 24 hours a day.
 Founded in 2004, we continue to cultivate the entrepreneurial, innovative and team-oriented culture that has been with us since the beginning.
+We are a highly profitable and cash generative growth company that continues to invest in its team, technology, products and strategies because we are confident in our future.